Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Enable rewards for teammates.
 			"Reward Enabled"			"-1,-1,-1"

-			// The chance to reward survivors for killing Mutant Tanks.
+			// The chance to reward survivors for killing the Mutant Tank.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.
 			// --